-Yet, despite the numerous charges that have been levelled by ancient writers, there is evidence that Nero enjoyed some level of popular support.
-He had a passion for music and the arts, an interest that culminated in a public performance he gave in Rome in A.D.
-65. Also, while he was blamed for starting the fire, he took it upon himself to organize relief efforts, and ancient writers make other allusions to acts of charity that he performed.
+Yet, despite the numerous charges that have been leveled by ancient writers, there is evidence that Nero enjoyed some level of popular support.
+He had a passion for music and the arts, an interest that culminated in a public performance he gave in Rome in 65 A.D.
+Also, while he was blamed for starting the fire, he took it upon himself to organize relief efforts, and ancient writers make other allusions to acts of charity that he performed.

-"He let slip no opportunity for acts of generosity and mercy, or even for displaying his affability," wrote the otherwise critical Suetonius in the 2nd century A.D. (translation by J. C. Rolfe).
+"He let slip no opportunity for acts of generosity and mercy, or even for displaying his affability," wrote the otherwise critical Suetonius in the 2nd century A.D.

 The newly adopted son would later take the hand of his stepsister, Octavia, in marriage, and become Claudius' heir apparent, the emperor choosing him over his own biological son, Britannicus (who died shortly after Nero became emperor).

 Nero, much to his relief, found his actions applauded.
-The senators said that they believed his life was at risk and congratulated him on killing his own mom.
+The senators said that they believed his life was at risk and congratulated him on killing his own mother.
 Seneca himself wrote Nero's report on the murder to the Senate.

-"The poet is trying to tell you [that] Poppaea loves her husband and what it implies is this story about the kick in the belly cannot be true," said Paul Schubert, a professor at the University of Geneva and the lead researcher who worked on the text, in an interview with LiveScience at the time.
+"The poet is trying to tell you [that] Poppaea loves her husband and what it implies is this story about the kick in the belly cannot be true," said Paul Schubert, a professor at the University of Geneva and the lead researcher who worked on the text, in an interview with Live Science.
 "She wouldn't love him if she had been killed by a kick in the belly."